 The market is open for 5 hours – make every minute count!
 Stand up if you can, jooj your racks and clothes, say hello and smile to all the customers that you can.
 People come to Round She Goes because they love the atmosphere and the friendly vibe and they are there to shop!
 What doesn’t attract customers?
 Looking bored.
 Talking to your co-stallholder and ignoring the customer completely – staring at a mobile phone screen without looking up, reading a book or knitting – never attracts customers.
 It’s much more fun to chat to customers!

-3. Use the PayPal Here App on your Smartphone!
+3. Use an App on your Smartphone to take card payments!

 It goes without saying that you’ll need a float of change for cash takings, but customers also love the convenience of paying on their credit cards.
-It’s simple: if you are able to accept PayPal and Visa/Mastercard payments for your items, the more you money you will make.
-Round She Goes has a partnership with PayPal that means stallholders have their applications fast tracker so get in touch with Emma and she’ll hook a sister up. *needs to be organised in advance, you can’t just download the app, You need to be approved at least a week before the market happens.
+It’s simple: if you are able to accept PayPal and Visa/Mastercard payments for your items, you will make more money.
+This needs to be organised in advance, you can’t just download the app, You need to be approved at least a week before the market happens.
 The two apps that are readily available are PayPal Here and Square.

 4. Don’t bring EVERYTHING you own just because you hope it might sell.